keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/metrics/v1beta1/_index.md

-KeptnMetricsProviderList contains a list of KeptnMetricsProvider
+KeptnMetricsProviderList contains a list of KeptnMetricsProvider resources